 Develop the overall tolling deployment plan and the associated tolling implementation plans with all related coordination including post implementation reporting.

-The District PM must communicate with the FTE Production PM who will engage with Toll Systems PM and Tolls Design Administrator through each phase of the project.
+The District PM must communicate with the Turnpike Production PM who will engage with Toll Systems PM and Tolls Design Administrator through each phase of the project.